novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 Payment method setup requires either a credit card or PayPal account.
 Hetzner Cloud charges monthly for server usage, and having a valid payment method ensures uninterrupted service.
 The billing is transparent with no hidden fees, and you can monitor usage and costs through the web console.

 Consider your budget requirements for ongoing operation.
-While the basic CX11 server costs only €3.29 per month, you may want to budget for additional services like automated backups (€1.31 per month) or potential server upgrades if your scraping needs grow over time.
+Multi-client deployments may require higher-tier servers (CX21 at €5.83/month or CX31 at €10.52/month) depending on client volume.
+Budget for additional services like automated backups (€1.31 per month) or potential server upgrades as your client base grows.

 ### Security Considerations

 SSH key pair generation is highly recommended for secure server access.
 While password authentication is possible, SSH keys provide superior security and convenience.
 If you don't already have SSH keys, generate them before creating your server to streamline the initial setup process.

-Consider your network security requirements.
-If you plan to access the server from multiple locations or share access with team members, plan your access control strategy accordingly.
-Hetzner Cloud supports various authentication methods and firewall configurations to meet different security needs.
+**Multi-client security planning** involves protecting sensitive information for multiple clients.
+Each client's API keys and configuration data must be secured appropriately.
+Consider access control requirements if multiple team members will manage different clients.

+**Client data isolation** ensures that each client's data remains separate and secure.
+The multi-client architecture provides this isolation through separate configuration files, result files, and log files for each client.

-### Planning Your Deployment
+### Planning Your Multi-Client Deployment

-Determine your scraping schedule and frequency requirements.
-The default configuration runs the scraper every 24 hours, but you may want to adjust this based on your lead generation needs and OLX.pl's acceptable usage patterns.
-More frequent scraping may yield more leads but could also increase the risk of rate limiting.

-Consider your data retention and backup requirements.
-The scraper generates log files and result data that accumulate over time.
-Plan for log rotation and data archival to prevent disk space issues and maintain system performance.

-Think about monitoring and alerting needs.
-While the deployment includes basic monitoring scripts, you may want to implement additional monitoring for critical business processes or integrate with external monitoring services for comprehensive oversight.
+**Client scheduling strategy** should optimize resource usage while meeting each client's requirements.
+Consider time zone differences, target market activity patterns, and server resource availability when planning execution schedules.

+**Scalability planning** involves considering future growth in client numbers and adjusting your infrastructure accordingly.
+Plan for easy addition of new clients and potential server upgrades as your business grows.

+**Data retention and backup requirements** multiply with multiple clients.
+Plan for log rotation, data archival, and backup procedures that handle multiple client datasets efficiently while maintaining data isolation.

+**Monitoring and alerting needs** become more complex with multiple clients.
+Consider implementing client-specific monitoring and alerting to ensure issues with one client don't affect others and to provide appropriate visibility into each client's performance.

 ## Account Setup and Server Creation {#account-setup}